What you need to know

 Start small: Set aside a couple of minutes to calm your mind.
 This simple practice can help you reset your thinking, reduce stress, and improve your mental and physical outlook.
 Meditation and mindfulness apps like Calm can help.

 Build up: Register for a wellness webcast, or watch one at your convenience on demand.
-As a bonus for Cigna national medical plan members, you can earn wellness incentives when you take this action.

 Consider a furry, feathered, or finned companion

 Spending time with animals can elevate your mood and help alleviate feelings of isolation.

 Start small: Research local animal rescue organizations, and volunteer.
 Spending a few hours with a furry friend can do wonders.
 Not ready for in-pawson volunteering?
 Check out other ways to donate and help animals in need.

 Build up: Consider fostering or even adopting a dog or cat in need.
 Animals offer love and many emotional and physical benefits to people.
 If you bring home a furry friend, Beneplace has discounts on pet insurance and pet products.

 Feeling lost or alone?
 Are you worried about a colleague or a family member?
 Getting help is not a sign of weakness—it’s often the strongest thing you can do.
 Support is available around the clock, no matter where you are.

 24/7 crisis help: Dial 988 to connect to the Suicide & Crisis Lifeline.